PaulConyngham/SageMakerRL-SML-Summit-2019/README.md

 ## Step 0 - Cloud Formation Installation

-Click the "launch stack" button below to deploy your SageMaker RL stack:
+Click the "launch stack" button below to deploy your SageMaker RL stack.
+This will take you to the AWS console to setup the stack for this lab.
+Continue following the instructions here in order to complete this.

-Or optionally scroll down for the command to launch the lab via the AWS Command Line Interface.
+Or optionally scroll down for the command to launch the lab via a single command in the AWS Command Line Interface.

 &nbsp;